 If you’re not already in the home directory, run cd ~/ Once you’ve done that, run sudo ./zkeyExtSetup.sh (you need to run the script as the sudo/root user)

-Step 6 – Ensure services requiring the external hard drive wait for the drive to mount at boot
+Step 6 – Ensure services requiring the external hard drive, wait for the drive to mount at boot

-This tells the service to sleep for 40 seconds before loading, the exact number of seconds may need to be something you experiment with to get right.
+This tells the service to sleep for 40 seconds before loading, the exact number of seconds may need to be something you experiment with to get it right.

 0 Comments